aelydam/pygamerl/README.md

 ## Controls

-**Keyboard**:
+### Keyboard

-`WASD` and arrow keys for cardinal movement,
+`WASD` and arrow keys for cardinal movement

-`QEZC` for diagonal movement.
+`QEZC` for diagonal movement

+`Shift+Movement` will move until you get blocked or spot an enemy

-Bumping into an enemy will attack it.
+Bumping into an enemy will attack it

-Return will interact with doors, torches and stairs.
+`Return` will interact with doors, torches and stairs

-Bumping into a closed door will open it.
+Bumping into torches and closed doors will interact as well

-Space or `.` will skip a turn.
+`Space` or `.` will skip a turn

-`L` will toggle the player torch.
+`L` will toggle the player torch

-**Mouse**:
+`X` will move towards the closest unexplored tile or stairs until you spot an enemy

+`Shift+X` will reveal the current map

+### Mouse

 Clicking on an enemy in melee range will attack it.

-Clicking on your character will skip a turn.
+Clicking on your character will skip a turn or try to interact with doors, torches or stairs.

-Clicking on an explored floor tile will take the first step towards it.
+Clicking on an explored floor tile will move towards it.
-(still gotta implement continuous actions to allow the player to take the complete path)
+If there is an enemy in field of view, you only take the first step.

 ## Credits